basetenlabs/truss-examples/comfyui-truss/README.md

 ## Exporting the ComfyUI workflow

 This Truss is designed to run a Comfy UI workflow that is in the form of a JSON file.
-During model inference the entire JSON file containing the workflow will get passed as a request to the model.

 Inside ComfyUI, you can save workflows as a JSON file.
 However, the regular JSON format that ComfyUI uses will not work.
 Instead, the workflow has to be saved in the API format.
 Here is how you can do that: